UsamaSarwar/isar_db/docs/docs/faq.md

 Isar is among the fastest databases for mobile, so it should be fast enough for most use cases.
 If you run into performance issues, chances are that you are doing something wrong.

-### Does Isar increase the size of my app?
+### Does Isar DB increase the size of my app?

 A little bit, yes.
-Isar will increase the download size of your app by about 1 - 1.5 MB.
-Isar Web adds only a few KB.
+Isar DB will increase the download size of your app by about 1 - 1.5 MB.
+Isar DB Web adds only a few KB.

 ### The docs are incorrect / there is a typo.

 Oh no, sorry.
-Please [open an issue](https://github.com/isar/isar/issues/new/choose) or, even better, a PR to fix it 💪.
+Please [open an issue](https://github.com/usamasarwar/isar_db/issues/new/choose) or, even better, a PR to fix it 💪.